weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 f(x) = TT

 then fe #2 on R', but fc .¥ on R'.
-11. If £, g € L (pn) on X, define the distance between f and g by
+11. If £, g  \in  L (pn) on X, define the distance between f and g by

 [, |f-gl du.